kamdiehl/Quadric-Equation-Quiz-Generator/README.md

 students and have it generate infinite questions, thus never recieving a complaint about "not enough homework" ever again.
 - Me
-- My TA who, when prompted, gave the example of a **square** when listing quadric surfaces.

 ***Why is this project of interest?***